skoolkid/skoolkit/sphinx/source/commands.rst

   be a regular file, or '-' for standard input.

   Options:
     -c, --create-labels  Create default labels for unlabelled instructions.
     -D, --decimal        Write the disassembly in decimal.
-    -E ADDR, --end ADDR   Stop converting at this address.
+    -E, --end ADDR       Stop converting at this address.
-    -f N, --fixes N       Apply fixes:
+    -f, --fixes N        Apply fixes:
                            N=0: None (default)
                            N=1: @ofix only
                            N=2: @ofix and @bfix
                            N=3: @ofix, @bfix and @rfix (implies -r) -F, --force          Force conversion, ignoring @start and @end directives.
     -H, --hex            Write the disassembly in hexadecimal.
-    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+    -I, --ini p=v        Set the value of the configuration parameter 'p' to 'v'.
 This option may be used multiple times.
     -l, --lower          Write the disassembly in lower case.
     -p, --package-dir    Show path to skoolkit package directory and exit.
-    -P p=v, --set p=v     Set the value of ASM writer property 'p' to 'v'.
+    -P, --set p=v        Set the value of ASM writer property 'p' to 'v'.
 This option may be used multiple times.
     -q, --quiet          Be quiet.
     -r, --rsub           Apply safe substitutions (@ssub) and relocatability substitutions (@rsub) (implies '-f 1').
     --show-config        Show configuration parameter values.
     -s, --ssub           Apply safe substitutions (@ssub).
-    -S ADDR, --start ADDR
-                          Start converting at this address.
+    -S, --start ADDR     Start converting at this address.
     -u, --upper          Write the disassembly in upper case.
     --var name=value     Define a variable that can be used by @if and skool macros.
 This option may be used multiple times.
     -V, --version        Show SkoolKit version number and exit.
     -w, --no-warnings    Suppress warnings.
-    -W CLASS, --writer CLASS
-                          Specify the ASM writer class to use.
+    -W, --writer CLASS   Specify the ASM writer class to use.

 See :ref:`asmModesAndDirectives` for a description of the ``@ssub`` and ``@rsub`` substitution modes, and the ``@ofix``, ``@bfix`` and ``@rfix`` bugfix